ibexa/documentation-developer/docs/getting_started/install_manually.md

 ### Prepare work environment

-Depending on your Linux distribution, you will need running LAMP stuck (Linux, Apache, MySQL, PHP).
+Depending on your Linux distribution, you will need a running LAMP stuck (Linux, Apache, MySQL, PHP).
-You can install it by following your favourite tutorial or use one in the link: [LAMP Stack](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04).
+You can install it by following your favorite tutorial or use one in the link: [LAMP Stack](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04).
 You also need `git` for version control.

 Before getting started, make sure you review the [requirements](requirements_and_system_configuration.md) page to see the systems we support and use for testing.